2015 Hawija bombing: Remote warfare

+The 2015 Hawija bombing serves as a primary case study of these failures.
+Planners misidentified a densely populated industrial zone, where workers and displaced persons lived, as a single-use military facility.
+The strike ignited 18,000 kg of TNT, causing a catastrophic secondary explosion that was kept from the public for over four years.

+Accountability is further complicated by organizational fragmentation and a reliance on remote sensing that "cannot see through rubble".
+This reliance fosters a state of "unknowability" where reverberating effects, such as economic ruin, mass displacement, and long-term trauma, remain invisible to Western publics.
+Ultimately, remote violence ripples out over years, causing an undoing of life where survivors are left trapped in ruins, unable to seek recognition or redress from those who bombed them from afar.

 Controversy and legal repercussions

 The attack raised questions about the accountability of military officials in the Dutch airforce.
 Critics suggested that those responsible for planning and executing the bombing should be held accountable under international humanitarian law.
 Several human rights organizations, including Amnesty International and Human Rights Watch, called for independent investigations into the Dutch military's actions.

 In light of these events, the Dutch government committed to reviewing its military procedures and ensuring better transparency in future operations.
 As of 2025, ongoing debates continue over the extent to which military forces should be held accountable for collateral civilian damage during airstrikes.